Be plodding—IT people take it one step at a time because IT is harder than you think it is.

 Everything you do for this lab must be done in this folder.
 If you want to use an image on your site, copy (or move) the image to this folder.

-This folder will be used for this lab, Project 6, Lab 7, and Project 7 (your final project).
+This one folder will be used for this lab, this week's project, next lab, and your final project.

 You'll now build a simple home website that looks like this sample homesite (from Prof Vander Linden).
 Surf around this site and note the following things: